 The IWCA Mentor Match Program provides mentorship opportunities for writing center professionals.
-The program sets up mentor and mentee matches, and then those pairs discuss their goals for participating in the program, decide the best ways to accomplish those goals, and define the parameters of their relationship, including the most appropriate communication channels, frequency of correspondence.
+The program sets up mentor and mentee matches, and then those pairs discuss their goals for participating in the program, decide the best ways to accomplish those goals, and define the parameters of their relationship, including the most appropriate communication channels and frequency of correspondence.
 Because the program takes a non-dyadic approach, mentors and mentees are encouraged to share information and learn from one another, and thus, both parties benefit from the mentoring relationship.

-Mentors can provide a range of support to their mentees.
+Mentors and mentees can provide a range of support to one another.
 They may:

-• Connect mentees with colleagues nationally and in their region
+- Connect one another with colleagues internationally, nationally, and in their region.

 - Consult on professional development, contract review, and promotion.